sdmp/sdmp.github.io/schema/user/index.md

 ---

-The [identity object](/schema/identity) is used only for publishing a public key.
-The information_user object is used as a public-facing way to easily distinguish users.
+The [identity object](/core/identity) is used only for publishing a public key.
+This object holds the personally identifiable information about a user.

 ---